 SKORDALIA - Greek Garlic And Potato Dip

 - 30 grams (5 medium) garlic cloves

 - 90 grams (⅓cup + 2 tablespoons) extra virgin olive oil

-- 2 tablespoons red wine vinegar
+- 2 teaspoons red wine vinegar

-- kosher salt
+- sea salt or kosher salt

 - ground pepper